 - 1. Woody vegetation to farming activities; or - 2.
 Any livestock grazing other than dairy farming to dairy farming; or - 3.
 Arable cropping to dairy farming; or - 4.
-Any land use to commercial vegetable production except as provided for under standard and term g. of Rule 3.11.5.5 - A. Where the resultant land use cannot demonstrate the ability of the Sub-catchment to achieve the freshwater objectives, Targets and Limits (Total Nitrogen and Total Phosphorous) as determined for the Sub-catchment in Table 3.11-1, but otherwise satisfies Policy 16;
+Any land use to commercial vegetable production except as provided for under standard and term g. of Rule 3.11.5.5; and

+Where the resultant land use satisfies Policy 16, regardless of the extent to which the freshwater objectives, targets and limits (Total Nitrogen and Total Phosphorous) within the relevant Sub-catchment(s) in Table 3.11-1 are being achieved:

-Is a non-complying restricted discretionary activity (requiring resource consent) until 1 July 2026.
+Is a non-complying discretionary activity (requiring resource consent) until 1 July 2026.

-Subject to the following conditions:
+Subject to the following conditions;

-- The provision of information regarding the property, enterprise, Sub-catchment, or industry/sector scheme in accordance with Schedule A; and - 2.
-A Nitrogen Reference Point is produced for the resultant land use for the property, enterprise, Subcatchment, or industry/sector scheme in conformance with Schedule B; and - 3.
-Cattle, horses, deer and pigs are excluded from water bodies in conformance with Schedule C; and - 4.
-The provision of a Farm Environment Plan(s) that has been prepared in conformance with Schedule 1 (using a decision support tool selected in accordance with Schedule B) and (except for a property) Schedule 2 and has been approved by a Certified Farm Environment Planner; and - 5.
-Vulnerable Land has been identified and appropriate mitigation actions are included in the Farm Environment Plan(s); and - 6.
-The provision of adaptive management methods to manage the Farming activities, including identified mitigation actions; and
+- 1. The provision of information regarding the subject land in accordance with Schedule A; and - 2.
+A Nitrogen Reference Point(s) is produced for the resultant land use for the subject land in accordance with Schedule B; and - 3.
+Cattle, horses, deer and pigs are excluded from water bodies in accordance with Schedule C; and - 4.
+The Farm Environment Plan(s) has been prepared in accordance with Schedule 1 and additionally for an enterprise in accordance with Schedule 2 and has been certified by a Certified Farm Environment Planner; and - 5.
+An assessment of Vulnerable Land and mitigating actions are included in the Farm Environment Plan(s); - 6.
+Adaptive management methods to manage the Farming activities, including identified mitigating actions, are included in the Farm Environment Plan(s).